Skip to main content

 Whole-Home Estimate

-For a typical 1,200 sq ft Boise home, expect to invest $7,200–$21,600 for engineered hardwood installed throughout the main living areas.
-Mid-range white oak with a 4mm veneer in 5″–7″ planks — the most popular choice we install in Boise — typically falls in the $9,600–$14,400 range for 1,200 sq ft.
+For a typical 1,200 sq ft Boise home, plan on roughly $7,200–$21,600 for engineered hardwood installed throughout the main living areas.
+Mid-range white oak with a 4mm veneer in 5″–7″ planks — the most popular choice we install in Boise — typically lands in the $9,600–$14,400 range for 1,200 sq ft.
 These estimates include old flooring removal, standard subfloor prep, underlayment, material, installation, and basic trim.
+They are local market ranges, not a quote — your number depends on subfloor condition, layout complexity, stairs, and the specific product.

 Pros & Cons for Boise's Climate